Cray-HPE/docs-csm/066-CEPH-CSI.md

        ceph-csi configuration has been already been completed
        ```
         * If your output is like above then that means that all the steps ran.
-            - You can also locate file in /etc/cray/ceph that are create as each step completes
+            - You can also locate file in /etc/cray/ceph that are created as each step completes
         * If the script failed out then you will have more output for the tasks that are being run.